 - demonstrate effective delegation, prioritization, and decision making as a leader in both educational and clinical settings;

-- apply current trends in healthcare policy, informatics, and quality improvement to personal practice in both educational and professional settings;
+- apply current practices in healthcare policy, informatics, and quality improvement in both educational and professional settings;

-- incorporate theory and findings from the natural and behavioral sciences and from nursing into the delivery of evidence-based, culturally appropriate, outcome-oriented nursing care to individuals, families, and populations;
+- incorporate theory and findings from nursing and natural and behavioral sciences into the delivery of evidence-based, culturally appropriate, outcome-oriented nursing care to individuals, families, and populations;

-- utilize principles of professional communication and collaboration to build effective relationships with other healthcare personnel;
+- utilize principles of professional communication and collaboration to build effective relationships with clients and healthcare personnel;

 - perform advanced nursing skills safely and competently for individuals at all stages of the life span in both direct and indirect care roles; and